|Dr. Aubrey Miller from NIEHS presents the|

 (photo: Christine Tran)

-The EDGE Center hosted an afternoon reception in Dr. Miller's honor, giving Department of Environmental and Occupational Health Sciences (DEOHS) researchers, staff and students the opportunity to meet him and discuss disaster research response.
+The EDGE Center hosted an afternoon reception in Dr. Miller's honor, giving about 30 Department of Environmental and Occupational Health Sciences (DEOHS) researchers, staff and students, and RAPID, Seattle & King County Public Health, Northwest Healthcare Response Network, and the City of Seattle Office of Emergency Management partners the opportunity to meet him and discuss disaster research response.